MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD05-LAB_MANUAL.md

 The main tasks for this exercise are as follows:

-1. Create a new view component for partial details of each city.
+1. Create a new view component for partial details of each city
-2. Use the view components using an HTML helper.
+2. Use the view components using an HTML helper

 ####	Task 1: Add a view component class.